-“We’re really trying to build something special up here at Alpin Room,” says Head Chef Mike McNamara.
+“We’re really trying to build something special up here at Alpin Room,” says Chef Oyer.

 An Afternoon at Alpin Room

-As you glide off the Alpine Springs chairlift mid-mountain on Snowmass, High Alpine greets you on the right: A large, window-covered building home to delicious grab-and-go, market-style food; a welcoming, lively bar; and now, Alpin Room, Aspen Snowmass’ newest fine dining restaurant.
+As you glide off the Alpine Springs chairlift mid-mountain on Snowmass, High Alpine greets you on the right: A large, window-covered building home to delicious grab-and-go, market-style food; a welcoming, lively bar; and of course, Alpin Room.

-Defined by several European cuisines, Alpin Room is a modern take on classic dishes found in the mountains of Switzerland, Austria, and particularly Alsace, France—think schnitzels, fondues, beer-battered cod, strudel, and yes, really good wine.
+Inspired by several European cuisines, Alpin Room’s menu is a modern take on classic dishes found in the mountains of Switzerland, Austria, and particularly Alsace, France—think chicken cordon bleu, fondue, and yes, very good wine.

-After parking your skis or board at the large rack out front, and passing through the bustling scene of High Alpine, you’ll slide on some slippers in the Alpin Room entryway and find yourself in a private, quiet space with natural light pouring in around you.
+Now, Oyer has been tasked with reimagining the menu at one of Aspen Snowmass’ newest culinary experiences.
+Alpin Room (located inside of the High Alpine building) is the ideal setting for Alsatian-inspired food—tucked at the base of some of Snowmass’ steepest terrain.
+After parking your skis or board at the large rack out front and passing through the bustling scene of High Alpine, you’ll slide on some slippers in the Alpin Room entryway before entering a bright space with natural light pouring in around you.

-Once seated, you’ll want to go straight to the wine list, which is celebrated for its hand-selected wines from around the world.
-By glass or bottle, opt for the Scarpetta from Italy for something crisp (ideally paired with the “tartiflette” fondue), or you can’t go wrong with any of the reds, like the Daou Cabernet Sauvignon, perfectly smooth without sacrificing its full body.
+Once seated, you’ll want to go straight to the wine list, which is celebrated for its selections from around the world.
+By glass or bottle, opt for the Scarpetta from Italy for something crisp (ideally paired with the “tartiflette” fondue), or any of the reds, like the Daou Cabernet Sauvignon, perfectly smooth without sacrificing its full body.
 There are also hot beverages perfect for a blustery day, like traditional gluhwein or a cognac hot toddy.

-Starting your meal, don’t go light on the shared dishes for the table—like a basket of warm, fluffy popovers served with butter and house-made jam.
-Spring for the potato & caramelized onion fondue “tartiflette,” rich with three cheeses—MouCo Colorouge, cave-aged gruyere, and imported Swiss Emmental—and served with pretzel bread.
-And to squeeze in some vegetables, order the roasted acorn squash tossed in smoked paprika, served with a whipped mint cashew sauce delicious enough to be a daily dressing.
+Don’t go light on shared dishes for the table—like a basket of warm, fluffy popovers served with butter and house-made jam.
+For classic Alsatian flavors, spring for Oyer’s delicious poutine featuring hand-cut potatoes covered in cheese curds and a rich yet simple gravy; or the tartiflette, a potato and caramelized onion fondue with three cheeses—MouCo Colorouge, cave-aged gruyere, and imported Swiss Emmental—served with pretzel bread.
+And to squeeze in some vegetables, try the butternut squash tossed in a creamy avocado dressing or the beet carpaccio with arugula and toasted pistachios.

-If you’d prefer something simple but delicious, the French onion soup gratinée will warm you from the inside out.
-Or, go for the braised beef flat iron carbonnade, a delectable approach to a meat-forward dish with potatoes and pearled onions.
+If you’re hoping for an entree bursting with character, Oyer’s chicken cordon bleu with a mustard Beurre Blanc fits the bill—it’s elegant, classic but bold in flavor.
+If you’d prefer something more simple, the French onion soup gratinée will warm you from the inside out.
+Or, go for the pork tenderloin glazed in an apricot demi, a delectable approach to a meat-forward dish with asparagus and with fondant potatoes.
+And these options only scratch the surface.

 Dine at the Alpin Room